andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Pouty Pause</h4>
 With my skipping gaffe in the rearview we're soon to my favorite part of the piece, *the pouty pause*.
-On my last lap of "plastic surgery" we stop for a 4 count at the end of the stage and give the audience the look of petulant child who was just told they couldn't have ice cream.
+On my last lap of "plastic surgery" we stop for a 4 count at the end of the stage and give the audience the look of a petulant child who was just told they couldn't have ice cream.
 "You're a bratty kid who didn't get their way and you want to stare at them like you're parents are the worst."
 I have a lot of fun with this one & really lean into it. *But I* ***REALLY***